Growing Plants With Kids

 Planting anything with kids can be a whole lot of fun and very educational.
 Getting kids to eat more vegetables, then planting some sort of garden will be a huge help in that.
 Letting them get their hands dirty and eating the food they make is a huge incentive for even the pickiest of eaters.

 So don’t think just because you don’t have a lot of room you can’t create some sort of garden.
 Hanging tomatoes and window boxes with herbs and including some containers on your porch of radishes and potatoes and you’re off to a great start -gardening with the kids and getting them to try more fruits and vegetables.
+But if growing outdoors wont work for you, learn how you can “Enjoy growing vegetables indoors all year long with the Miracle-Gro AeroGarden”

 What have you grown in containers before?
 Do you think your kids would enjoy gardening?